Medically reviewed by Drugs.com. Last updated on Nov 30, 2021.

 Pharmacologic Class: Benzodiazepine, Short or Intermediate Acting

-Clonazepam is used alone or together with other medicines to treat certain seizure (convulsive) disorders (e.g., Lennox-Gastaut syndrome, akinetic or myoclonic seizures).
-It is also used to treat panic disorder in some patients.
-Clonazepam is a benzodiazepine.
-Benzodiazepines belong to the group of medicines called central nervous system (CNS) depressants, which are medicines that slow down the nervous system.
+Clonazepam is used alone or together with other medicines to treat certain seizure disorders (eg, Lennox-Gastaut syndrome, akinetic, myoclonic, and absence seizures).
+It is also used to treat panic disorder.
+Clonazepam is a benzodiazepine that works in the brain to prevent seizures.
+Benzodiazepines are central nervous system (CNS) depressants, which are medicines that slow down the nervous system.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For clonazepam, the following should be considered: